 Indonesia: Investing in Indonesia

-According to UNCTAD's World Investment Report 2021, FDI investment in Indonesia declined by 22% between 2019 and 2029, recording USD 19 billion, because of a 58% drop in investment in the manufacturing industry as a result of the economic crisis triggered by the Covid-19 pandemic.
+According to UNCTAD's World Investment Report 2022, FDI investment in Indonesia declined by 22% between 2019 and 2029, recording USD 18.59 billion, because of a 58% drop in investment in the manufacturing industry as a result of the economic crisis triggered by the Covid-19 pandemic.
 Moreover, two key sources of FDI fell: inward investment from Japan dropped by 75% to USD 2.1 billion and investment from Singapore by almost 30% to USD 4.6 billion.
-In 2020, the FDI stock reached USD 240 billion.
+It reached USD 20.08 billion in 2021.
+The FDI stock reached USD 240.56 billion in 2020 and 259.26 billion in 2021.
 Prior to the outbreak of the Covid-19 pandemic, FDI flows to Indonesia had grown and their base had expanded due to resilient economic growth, low public debt and prudent fiscal management.
 FDI growth was attributed to a series of economic policy packages that had been implemented by the Indonesian government over the last years, mainly focusing on deregulation, law enforcement and business certainty, interest rate tax cuts for exporters, energy tariffs cuts for labour-intensive industries, tax incentives for investment in special economic zones and lowered tax rates on property acquired by local real estate investment trusts.
 Moreover, Indonesia lowered the minimum equity requirement for foreign investors and abolished the approval requirement for several business transactions involving foreign investors.
 The policy of liberalisation has enabled Indonesia to rank 17th among the top 20 host economies.
 Japan remained the largest source of investment, followed by Singapore, the UK, Thailand and the USA.
 The stock of FDI is concentrated in the manufacturing, financial intermediation, trade and mining sectors.

 The Indonesian government has managed to improve the overall economic climate by consolidating political and economic stability and through structural reforms that have removed some investment risks.
 However, several obstacles remain, such as the rising cost of credit, excessive and unpredictable regulation, the poor quality of infrastructure, the terrorism risk and a high level of corruption.
-In the long term, however, Indonesia's current economic situation may well be the right time to invest in the country, especially in its financial instruments.
-President Widodo has announced plans to improve the country's position in the Doing Business report published by the World Bank with the goal of reaching 40th position globally.
-Following a bold reform programme aimed at liberalising the economy and reducing investment barriers, Indonesia fell one spot to 73rd out of 190 in the last Doing Business 2020 survey.
-At the same time, however, a recent Constitutional Court decision granting more regulatory authority to regional governments could pose a challenge to ongoing investment climate improvements.
+A recent Constitutional Court decision granting more regulatory authority to regional governments could pose a challenge to ongoing investment climate improvements.
+In the long term, however, Indonesia's current economic situation may may provide the right time to invest in the country, especially in its financial instruments.

 Source: UNCTAD, Latest available data